Bernard F. Bowling, Sr. Memorial

 The Floyd – Breckinridge Cemetery is located on Jamestown Court, nestled silently surrounded by modern residential St. Matthews homes.
 Among this cemetery’s notable interments is Colonel John Floyd.
 Floyd, a surveyor and pioneer from Virginia, was amid the first to make his home on the high fertile ground of present-day St. Matthews.
 Amongst the many significant facts of John Floyd’s life is his recognition as the father and grandfather of two Virginia governors.
 Locally, Colonel Floyd lent his name to an early fortification, Floyds Station, and a key tributary to the Ohio River, Floyds Fork.
 Colonel John Floyd was killed by Indians in 1783.

-For more information on John Floyd and his involvement in St. Matthews history, visit the History tab, Over 235 Years a Community, on this website.
+For more information on John Floyd and his involvement in St. Matthews history, click here, or visit the pages of the book, St. Matthews – The Crossroads of Beargrass by Samuel W. Thomas.

 For further details about this cemetery and the interments located within visit.